 Challenge/Opportunity: What policies and/or practices do we have existing or that we need to consider to support an antiracist and equity-minded culture?

-Develop bias-related reporting process and protocol that is accessible, and clear.
+Develop bias-related reporting process and protocol that is transparent, accessible, and clear.

 Assess online student support from an equity-minded and antiracist lens.